nix4cyber/n4c/osint/tips.md

 ## Forgotten passwords

 To find email addresses and phone numbers associated with an account, you can click on "Forgot password?" on the login page of a website.
-Be careful, though, this creates notifications and can be detected by the target.
+Be careful, though, this creates notifications and can be detected by the target, and often gives your information away.

 ## Archive Search